 The Gregory Bateson Book Prize

-The winner of the 2013 Gregory Bateson Book Prize, awarded by the Society for Cultural Anthropology for the best book in anthropology, goes to Elizabeth Anne Davis for her book, Bad Souls: Madness and Responsibility in Modern Greece (Duke University Press).
+The winner of the 2014 Gregory Bateson Book Prize, awarded by the Society for Cultural Anthropology for the best book in anthropology, goes to Eduardo Kohn (McGill University) for his book, How Forests Think: Toward an Anthropology Beyond the Human (University of California Press).
 For more information on this year's prize, see the award announcement.

 Former Bateson Prize Winners